FalcoSuessgott/vault-kubernetes-kms/docs/configuration.md

 ## Deploying `vault-kubernetes-kms`
 ### CLI Args & Environment Variables
-You can either pass the required arguments as commandline args or as environment variables (using a ConfigMap or Secrets)
+You can either pass the required arguments as command line args or as environment variables (using a ConfigMap or Secrets)

 **Required**: